AvirupJU/Python_Projects/README.md

 6. Hello - Integration, Fourier Transforms, solving differential equations and plotting pandemic spread using numpy, scipy and sympy.

-7. MyJarvis- It is one of my most ambitious projects as a python learner.
+7. MyAsst- It is one of my most ambitious projects as a python learner.
 I have used speech recognition and text to speech engine to carry out basic instructions like looking up an article on Wikipedia, launching apps and sending mails.
 In essence, I have merged my other projects into this one to make something useful.
 Do read the instructios before running the code.